microsoftgraph/msgraph-sdk-design/middleware/RetryHandler.md

 [Graph Throttling](https://developer.microsoft.com/en-us/graph/docs/concepts/throttling)

 ## Open Issues

 - New requests made while an existing request has been queued for retry, should be considered for adding to the queue.
 - Requests with the exact same URL should be queued.
 - Requests with the same path should be queued.
-- Requests with n matching initial segments should be queued after 5-n throtted requests. e.g. If a there have been 3 throttled requests for requests with the first two segments matching, then the next matching request should be queued.
+- Requests with n matching initial segments should be queued after 5-n throttled requests. e.g. If a there have been 3 throttled requests for requests with the first two segments matching, then the next matching request should be queued.